syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 #### Creating renderer

-After creating custom column, you need to create renderer for the custom column.
-You can create custom renderer either by deriving [GridCellRendererBase](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellRendererBase.html) class .
+After creating a custom column, you need to create renderer for the custom column.
+You can create custom renderer by deriving the [GridCellRendererBase](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridCellRendererBase.html) class.

 {% tabs %}
 {% highlight c# %}
 /// <summary>
-/// Represents the class that used for drawing the spark line cell.
+/// Represents a class that used for drawing the spark line cell.
 /// </summary>
 public class GridSparklineCellRenderer : GridCellRendererBase {